Skip to Content

 You can enjoy this salad all by itself or serve other delicious foods on the side.
 I also like to tuck a leaf of lettuce and slice of tomato into a sandwich to add texture and even more delicious flavor.

-Creamy Homemade Tomato Soup – This colorful and healthy soup is so delicious and comforting!
+Creamy Homemade Tomato Soup – This colorful soup is delicious and comforting!
+You won’t believe how easy it is to make!

 Homemade Bean Soup – Filling and absolutely yummy, this homemade bean soup is filling and oh-so satisfying.